By Mary Cooper

 2. Select the client.
-You’ll see a list of your most recent clients.
+You’ll see a list of your most recent client accounts.
 If the client you are looking for doesn’t appear, enter their name, ID, or email address in the search field.
-You can also leave the Client field empty, if your task doesn't refer to a specific client.
+You can also leave the Client field empty, if your task doesn't refer to a specific client account.

 3. Click the Template list to populate your task with one of the previously saved templates (read more about task templates here) or proceed without it.

 4. Choose the name of the team member you want to assign the task to.
 You can also select several if the project requires more than one team member.
 When you assign a task, it is automatically shared with the team member or members.

 5. Enter the name of the task (e.g., Prepare 1040) in the required field.